Status: affected by circulating vaccine-derived poliovirus 2 (cVDPV2)

 Polio this week in Sudan

-- 16 case of circulating vaccine-derived poliovirus type 2 (cVDPV2) were reported; one each in Blue Nile, Gedarif, Khartoum, North Kordofan, Red Sea and Sennar, three in Gezira, five in Kassala and two in White Nile.
-There are 39 cVDPV2 cases reported in 2020 so far.
+- Four cases of circulating vaccine-derived poliovirus type 2 (cVDPV2) were reported; two in South Kordofan and one each in North Kordofan and North Darfur.
+There are 56 cVDPV2 cases reported in 2020.
 The initial viruses were linked to the ongoing outbreak in Chad followed by local transmission.

 - Read our Sudan country page for more information.

 Sudan is affected by a circulating vaccine-derived poliovirus type 2 (cVDPV2).
 Genetically-linked VDPV2 were isolated from two AFP cases, with onset of paralysis on 7 March and 1 April from South Darfur state (in the west of the country, close to the border with Chad), and Elgedarif state in the east (close to the border with Eritrea and Ethiopia.

 Though final genetic sequencing is pending for other isolates, initial investigation indicates these isolates are linked to cVDPV2s from the CHA-NDJ-1 emergence group which is currently circulating in Chad.
 Additionally, three cVDPV2-positive environmental samples from Khartoum were detected – full sequencing of these isolates is pending to assess their genetic-linkage.

 It is important that all countries, in particular those with frequent travel and contacts with polio-affected countries and areas, strengthen surveillance for AFP cases in order to rapidly detect any new virus importation and to facilitate a rapid response.
 Countries, territories and areas should also maintain uniformly high routine immunization coverage at the district level to minimize the consequences of any new virus introduction.